-There is another type of out-of-court insolvency proceedings that is provided by the ICL, known as a dissolution and liquidation proceeding (D&L Proceeding), whereby a liquidator is appointed.
+There is another type of out-of-court insolvency proceeding that is provided by the ICL, known as a dissolution and liquidation proceeding ("D&L proceeding"), whereby a liquidator is appointed.
 Under this procedure, no restructuring can be done as it is aimed at liquidation and the end result will be the termination of the company's legal entity status.